Orecchiette: Regional variants

-In Cisternino orecchiette are made with durum wheat; they are larger and take on a different shape, with deep internal ribs, very similar to an ear.
-They are defined recchie d' privte (lit. 'priest's ears').
-The typical dish of holidays is orecchiette with rabbit ragù.
+In Cisternino, orecchiette are made with durum wheat semolina; they are larger and assume a different shape, with deep internal ribs that more closely resemble a human ear.
+These are known locally as recchie d' privte ("priest's ears") and are traditionally served on holidays with ragù of rabbit.

-Cavatelli, strascinati (strascinate in the vernacular of Bari) and cencioni are made like orecchiette, without the final step of forming a concave shape.
-Strascinati and cencioni are typically larger than orecchiette.
+Closely related shapes include cavatelli, strascinati (strascinate in the vernacular of Bari), and cencioni.
+These are made by the same dragging technique but without the final step of forming a concave shape; strascinati and cencioni are typically larger than orecchiette.